PedPEx/Siemens-LinuxCNC-Interface/README.md

 The board needs no seperate supply voltage and is fully powered by the USB Interface.
 A power distribution switch deactivates the whole interface in case of an overcurrent (set to 1.0 A).

 ## USB port
 Plug in a USB-C cable and use the provided strain relief with the help of a 5mm cable tie.
+With this USB connection a virtual serial port is used to send the data to the host.
+More information in the [software](#usagesoftware) details.

 ## Terminal blocks and general IO
 Most of the IO on the three terminal blocks is directly wired into the microcontroller.
 They can be used for analog inputs or for further expansion in general.